neehanthreddy/demo/README.md

 # demo
-This is a demo repository
+This is a demo repository.
+This is my first repository I have made through the web application.